agu-oli/machine_learning_deliverables_jedha/README.md

 # converse_rate_challenge_jedha

+## This is a deliverable of the Jedha's Data Science and Engineering bootcamp module on Supervised Machine Learning

 ### In this notebook we have implemented a logistic regression model for a binary classification problem
 #### The dataset gathers data about users activity in a website
 #### The model predicts whether the user will suscribe to the newsletter or not